suyashsingh/suyashsingh.github.io/about.md

 layout: default
 order: 4
 ---
 Hello, I am <strong>Suyash Singh Bitti</strong>.
-I am an Embedded Software Developer currently employed by the R&D division of C-DAC Pune.
+I am an Embedded Software developer currently working at Samsung Semiconductors (SSIR), Banglore.
+Prior to SSIR I was employed at HPC Techonologies R&D division of Center for Development of Advanced Computing (C-DAC) Pune.

 ## Work & Areas of Interest
 I like to work on Embedded Systems, Linux Kernel Programming, Linux Device Drivers, Linux System Programming, Socket Programming i.e. Network programming and more.
 I love to tinker with microcontrollers and electronics.

+At Samsung I work on Exynos Automotive chipset, working on the Systems Side.
+My work includes working on communication interfaces: I2C, SPI and UART on Linux, Android and QNX as a driver developer primarily.

 Here is a list of my interest areas:
 + Microcontrollers